iMorganSo/Definery/README.md

 # Definition-of-functions
 Functions with Definition

-Definition your functions with JavaScript files
+define your functions with simple codes